vvvv/visualprogramming.net/content/blog/2018/Monthly Reviews/vvvvhat-happened-in-april-2018/index.md

 one of the more often requested features for vvvv was the ability to run different parts of a project in different mainloops. since b36 this is conveniently possible using vl and the article [Patch Your Own Mainloops](/blog/2018/vl-patch-your-own-mainloops) explains how. no more excuses...

 still more on the beginner end of things?
-- make sure not to miss these recently refurbished patches {{< contribution "parasitic-design-a-vvvv-beginners-cookbook" "Parasitic Design - a vvvv beginners cookbook" >}}
+- make sure not to miss these recently refurbished patches {{< contribution "parasitic-design-a-vvvv-beginners" "Parasitic Design - a vvvv beginners cookbook" >}}
 - and consider joining the [vvvv Academy Europe Tour](/blog/2018/vvvv-academy-europe-tour) in a city near you

 and in case you missed the annoucement: [/blog/2018/link-the-vvvv-summer-camp-2018 - the vvvv summercamp](/blog/2018/link-the-vvvv-summer-camp-2018) application will open soon and selected participants will then be informed by june 8th, leaving you with 2 months to arrange your travels.